The Overview Rivals Become Partners What happens when two companies competing against each other end…

 Having thoroughly investigated Agile methodologies and settled on SAFe® as the framework that held the most promise for real sustainable change, the organization’s leadership gave the green light to a pilot program in the Personal Insurance (PI) line of business.
 PI wanted to address legacy technology limitations on their Agent Quote and Issuance System (AQIS), and they would use Agile development to do so.

-In May of 2018, the organization officially adopted SAFe® as their Agile methodology and partnered with Cprime to guide and coach them on their Agile transformation journey.
+The organization officially adopted SAFe® as their Agile methodology and partnered with Cprime to guide and coach them on their Agile transformation journey.
 Together, they designed PIs to incorporate five two-week sprints for a 10-week PI.
 The program participants quickly aligned to SAFe®’s cadence and synchronization approach, finding great value in regularly scheduled team and program-level events.
 Additionally, an in-person executive workshop led by Cprime trainers resulted in total buy-in at the executive level, a powerful motivator for organizational change.

 The First Agile Release Train Pulls Out of the Station

-On June 19, 2018 the first Agile Release Train (ART) launched, adopting Essential SAFe® in the enterprise.
+The organization’s first Agile Release Train (ART) launched, adopting Essential SAFe® in the enterprise.

 PI worked closely with Dan Teixeira, Northeast Delivery Director & Enterprise Agile Consultant for Cprime as this pilot program officially launched.
 Together, they took a uniquely aggressive multipronged approach to the initial training required for leadership and the members of the ART.
 Agreeing that there was a driving need among agents that justified the fastest possible transformation, both groups of stakeholders would be educated concurrently rather than focusing on leadership before moving on to the other teams, as is standard SAFe® practice.
 To support this effort, Cprime embedded an Agile Transformation Coach within the teams.